Skip to product information

 Shipping calculated at checkout.

-"I've been working a little, but now I'm going to start."
+"I have been working little, but now I will start."

 Brodowski.
 1 - 2 - [1]945

-I received your letter / it was a pleasant surprise to learn / that you are going to Buenos Aires / to take an exhibition of / painting and that old Santos / is also participating.
-The day where / the two are / I go in / even without knowing what / it is for.
-That's why you can / count that at the end of / March you will have my / contribution. / I've been working a little / but now I'm going to start / working. / If you want to jump / here it will give pleasure to / all Portinaris. / Regards from Mary and everyone / to you all.
-Hug from your / old Portinari (signed)
+I received your letter and it was a / pleasant surprise to know / that you are going to Buenos Aires / to take a painting exhibition and that old Santos / is also participating.
+The day / you both are I will go in / even without knowing / what it is for.
+That is why you can / count on my / contribution at the end of / March. / I have worked little / but now I will start / to work. / If you want to pop over / here it will give pleasure to / all the Portinaris. / Regards from Maria and everyone / to you all.
+Hugs from your / old Portinari (signed)

-There are some names that mark generations, some, perhaps, that write the history of a country, but few are those that become recognized for their cultural contributions beyond geographic borders.
+There are some names that mark generations; some, perhaps, that write the history of a country.
+However, few are those who become recognized for their cultural contributions beyond geographical borders.
 These people transform humanity and create forms of expression that define the world after their passing.
-It is not difficult to remember some examples, Leonardo Da Vinci, Virginia Woolf, Marie Curie, however, which Brazilian personality would we think of for this list?
+It is not difficult to remember some examples: Leonardo Da Vinci, Virginia Woolf, Marie Curie.
+However, which Brazilian personality would we think of for this list?

-From then on, Portinari's career took off, with prizes, trips and international exhibitions that made the artist explore the world.
-One of these exhibitions took place at the MNBA, in 1954, in Buenos Aires, organized by Marques Rebelo, a writer recognized for his literary work and for being a promoter of Brazilian painting and literature abroad.
+From then on, Portinari's career took off.
+Awards, trips and international exhibitions led the artist to explore the world.
+One of these exhibitions took place at the MNBA in Buenos Aires in 1954, organized by Marques Rebelo, a writer renowned for his literary work and for promoting Brazilian painting and literature abroad.
 The letter signed by Portinari and addressed to Marques reveals that participating in such an exhibition was a pleasant surprise for the painter.
-Portinari stated that wherever Marques was, he would be, “even without knowing what he is for”, which demonstrates great confidence on the part of the artist.
-In the letter, Portinari also reveals details of his life and invites Marques for a visit, would they be, in addition to their obvious artistic affinities, good friends?
-Portinari's affectionate embrace at the end of his missive seems to indicate yes.
+Portinari stated that wherever Marques was, he would be there “even without knowing what he was there for”, which demonstrates great trust on the part of the artist.
+In the letter, Portinari also reveals details of his life and invites Marques to visit.
+In addition to their obvious artistic affinities, were they good friends?
+Portinari's affectionate embrace at the end of his letter seems to indicate that they were.

 View full details